Sac and Fox Nation

-The Sac and Fox Nation (Mesquakie language: Othâkîwaki / Thakiwaki or Sa ki wa ki) is the largest of three federally recognized tribes of Sauk and Meskwaki (Fox) Indian peoples.
+The Sac and Fox Nation (Sauk language: Thâkîwaki) is the largest of three federally recognized tribes of Sauk and Meskwaki (Fox) Indian peoples.
+They are based in central Oklahoma.

 Originally from the Lake Huron and Lake Michigan area, they were forcibly relocated to Oklahoma in the 1870s and are predominantly Sauk.
-The "Sac and Fox OTSA" is the land area in Oklahoma governed by the tribe.
+The Sac and Fox Oklahoma Tribal Statistical Area (OTSA) is the land base in Oklahoma governed by the tribe.

 The two other Sac and Fox tribes are the Sac and Fox Tribe of the Mississippi in Iowa and the Sac and Fox Nation of Missouri in Kansas and Nebraska.
 The Sac and Fox tribes have historically been closely allied, and continue to be in the present day.
 They speak very similar Algonquian languages, which are sometimes considered to be two dialects of the same language, rather than separate languages.

+Name

-Thakiwaki and Sa ki wa ki mean "people coming forth from the water".
+Their autonym, Thâkîwaki, is also written Thakiwaki, Othâkîwaki, and Sa ki wa ki.
+It translated as "people coming forth from the water".

 Government

 The Sac and Fox Nation is headquartered in Stroud, Oklahoma, and their tribal jurisdictional area covers Lincoln, Payne, and Pottawatomie counties.
-Their Principal Chief is Don Abney.
-A council of five elected officials, each elected for a four-year term, govern the tribe.
+Their Principal Chief is Audrey R. Lee.
+A council of five elected officials, each elected for a four-year term, governs the tribe.
 Elections are held in August in odd-numbered years.